 People who have a higher chance of getting very sick from COVID-19 are:

-- People with a serious chronic health problem such as: cancer, diabetes, heart disease or lung disease
+- People with a serious chronic health problem such as: autoimmune disorder, cancer, COPD, diabetes, heart disease moderate to severe asthma, kidney, liver or lung disease or pulmonary fibrosis

 - People with sickle cell disease